 The HSI may be configured to provide directional information in either 'Heading' or 'Auto Trk/Hdg' "Track-up" modes.
 Selecting Heading Mode orients the HSI to display aircraft heading in a conventional manner with heading shown at the top of the compass card as indicated by the lubber line.
+If heading source is lost, GPS track will automatically be displayed in its place.
 In 'Auto Trk/Hdg' "Track-up" mode, the aircraft symbol and lubber line move to indicate heading and wind correction while ground track is shown at the top of the compass card.
 While in 'Auto Trk/Hdg' the HSI will remain heading-based when the aircraft is on the ground or when the flight director is in HDG mode.
 Refer to the G3X Touch installation manual for more information on configuring the HSI Orientation.